-We have shown that information transfer and localization in spin networks can be controlled by shaping the energy landscape using static potentials.
+We have shown that information transfer and localization in spin networks can be controlled by shaping the energy land-scape using static potentials.
 This can be interpreted in terms of feedback control.
-However, it differs from measurementbased quantum feedback control in that the feedback is modelbased and fully coherent.
+However, it differs from measurement-based quantum feedback control in that the feedback is model-based and fully coherent.
 An advantage of this type of control is the relative simplicity, as neither measurements and state estimation nor rapidly modulated dynamic controls are required.
 Furthermore, optimal feedback controllers are also the most robust, with superoptimal controllers simultaneously achieving perfect state transfer and vanishing sensitivity with respect to unavoidable uncertainties in the system.

 In addition to exact-time transfer, additional gains in robustness can be obtained by optimizing the transfer to maximize the fidelity over a time window.
 This is especially important for practical applications as instantaneous readout requires effectively infinite bandwidth, which is usually unavailable.
-If the input and output states are identical, extending the time window yields solutions that achieve Anderson localization [4], [28], the closest equivalent to asymptotic closed-loop stability for Hamiltonian quantum networks.
-Sensitivity properties of time-windowed optimized controllers are analyzed from the statistical point of view of concordance between error and sensitivity as shown in Fig. 13 in [35].
-Robustness under larger, combined initial preparation error and coupling error is available in [36].
+If the input and output states are identical, extending the time window yields solutions that achieve Anderson localization [4], [24], the closest equivalent to asymptotic closed-loop stability for Hamiltonian quantum networks.